SecCLabs/Okta_IntuneWin_AutoPkg/README.md

 ## Security Notes
 - The script uses Process-scoped execution policy for security
 - Downloads are performed over HTTPS
-- Temporary files (installer and configuration) are automatically cleaned up after successful packaging
+- Temporary files (installer) are automatically cleaned up after successful packaging
-- No sensitive URLs are left as variables on the terminal after completion
+- Sensitive URL variables are cleared from memory after use